theRealWardo/garden/docs/using-garden/container-modules.md

 `container` modules also have an optional `services` field, which you can use to deploy the container image using your configured providers (such as `kubernetes`/`local-kubernetes`).

-In the case of Kubernetes, Garden will take the simplified `container` service specification and convert to the corresponding Kubernetes manifests, i.e. Deployment, Service and (if applicable) Ingress resources.
+In the case of Kubernetes, Garden will take the simplified `container` service specification and convert it to the corresponding Kubernetes manifests, i.e. Deployment, Service and (if applicable) Ingress resources.

 Here, for example, is the spec for the `frontend` service in our example [demo project](https://github.com/garden-io/garden/tree/master/examples/demo-project):